IBM/packer-plugin-ibmcloud/developer/README.md

 #### 2. Run Packer
 - Validate the syntax and configuration of your Packer Template by running:
-   `$ make validate PACKER_TEMPLATE=examples/build.vpc.centos-ansible.pkr.hcl`
+   `$ make validate PACKER_TEMPLATE=developer/examples/build.vpc.centos-ansible.pkr.hcl`
    Customize here your `PACKER_TEMPLATE` path.
 - Generate the custom image by running:
-   `$ make build PACKER_TEMPLATE=examples/build.vpc.centos-ansible.pkr.hcl`
+   `$ make build PACKER_TEMPLATE=developer/examples/build.vpc.centos-ansible.pkr.hcl`
    Customize here your `PACKER_TEMPLATE` path.

 **Note**
-- You only need to create the image once. *Step 3.*
+- You only need to create the image once. *Step 1.*
 - The volume attached to the container allows you to update local Packer Templates placed at `/examples` folder, without worried about re-create the docker image again.
-Just run the container when you are ready using *Steps 4* and *Step 5* above.
+Just run the container when you are ready using *Step 2* above.
 - Another advantage is that you can run multiple containers at the same time.

 ***********